 It is not enough to offer a great service or product in Argentina, consumers and business customers are increasingly sophisticated audiences and the best PR agencies in Argentina recognise that and the strategic choices made at the outset will dictate the direction your company will take for the long term.

 There are 46 broadcasters in Argentina, serving an audience of around 21 million people, who watch around 8 million TV sets.
-The main TV groups are:- Grupo Telife, Grupo Clarin, Grupo Conrica, and Telearte SA.
-Radio is also hugely popular, with a similar sized audience, connecting with nearly 12 million sets, and over two thousands radio stations.
+The main TV groups are Grupo Telife, Grupo Clarin, Grupo Conrica, and Telearte SA.
+Radio is also hugely popular, with a similar sized audience, connecting with nearly 12 million sets, and over two thousand radio stations.

-At the weekend, newspapers and magazines heave with the weight of inserts offering special offers on recognized brands, and established brands continue to invest in this form of direct marketing.
-Many shops offer permanent discounts on certain items along with rolling advertising in some of the bigger print outlets like:- La Nacion, Grupo Clarin, Perfil, Ambito Financeiro.
+At the weekend, newspapers and magazines heave with the weight of inserts offering special offers on recognised brands, and established brands continue to invest in this form of direct marketing.
+Many shops offer permanent discounts on certain items along with rolling advertising in some of the bigger print outlets like La Nacion, Grupo Clarin, Perfil, Ambito Financeiro.

 The annual spend on TV advertising in Argentina is USD$2.9 billion, while USD$1.7 billion is spent on newspaper advertising.
 Digital marketing is a growing sector with an annual spend of USD$462 million.